 How to get to Avebury

 Avebury is situated in Wiltshire, England – getting down in the South West of the country.
 It’s about 85 miles from London and around 2 hours 20 minutes from the centre of the city.

 It’s easily reached by driving mostly motorways and can be combined with a day out to Bath, Stonehenge or even the Cotswolds for a classic British countryside trip.

 Parking is about 500 yards from the stones and is free for National Trust and English Heritage members.
 If you’re not a member then you’ll need to pay £7 for the day or £4 after 3 pm.

-If you don’t have your own car you still have a couple of options to get to Avebury.
+If you don’t have your own car, you could rent a car or take public transport.
+Here you’ll see you still have a couple of options to get to Avebury:

 Train: the nearest train station is at Pewsey near Swindon which is 10 miles away.
 Or Swindon itself is 11 miles away and you can get the bus from there…